 - We expect further economic change in 2024.
-Europe and the U.K. remain fragile economically.
-Against this backdrop, it is plausible for central banks to cut rates from mid-2024 and into 2025. - Questions around potential recession risks and the inflation outlook will likely persist.
-The ECB and the Bank of England are walking a tight-rope between reducing inflation and strangling a struggling economy.
+The global economy remains fragile.
+Against this backdrop, it is plausible for many central banks to cut rates from mid-2024 and into 2025. - Questions around potential recession risks and the inflation outlook will likely persist.
+Developed world central banks, including the RBA, are walking a tight-rope between reducing inflation and strangling a struggling economy.
 There are a wide range of potential outcomes around the base case. - Among equities, valuations present us with opportunities.
 By looking for undervalued areas of the market that can add robustness, defensive stocks are of interest. - Certain scenarios pose a challenge to any "base case" assessment.
 At present, known risks include geopolitics and its impact on the oil price, for example.
 However, our scenario analysis sheds light on various potential outcomes that are currently unknown too, offering a perspective on non-normal scenarios that can greatly influence investment decisionmaking.
 Defensive equities and a mix of bond holdings feature as core assets to manage these risks.